Sponsored by Bookkeepers

 Do you have what it takes to start and grow your bookkeeping business?

 You can find out by registering for this FREE online 3-part training.

-We sat down with Founder and Chief Instructor Ben Robinson, CPA of Bookkeeper Launch to learn more about this virtual, home-based business and his upcoming free training series.
+We sat down with Founder and Chief Instructor Ben Robinson, CPA of Bookkeepers to learn more about this virtual, home-based business and his upcoming free training series.

 Tell Us Your Background

 I’ve been a Certified Public Accountant (CPA and of course the life of every party) since 1999.
 During this time, I’ve been the owner of two accounting firms and taught, as of this interview, 117 people how to become great bookkeepers.

 After starting my first accounting firm, I realized that I needed help with bookkeeping.
 You see, bookkeeping is the foundation of all businesses’ financial success.
 It is mission critical that business owners have solid bookkeeping in place.
 And, of course, that means having a solid bookkeepER in place too.